MarquisNecrosis/SVGArea/README.md

 - Non efficiency for memory and time
 - Non accurate due to to pixel.
 The points on the edge do not have to belong to the entire element.
 In this case the calculated area can be bigger than the original area.

-# 2. Lehoczky heuristic algorhitm
+# 2. Lehoczky heuristic algorithm

-For each svg element, this heuristic algorhitm takes number of points from one element and try if the point is in fill in another element.
+For each svg element, this heuristic algorithm takes number of points from one element and try if the point is in fill in another element.
 At the end, multiplies the ratio by the total area of the element and adds it into existing area.
 The calculated area can be smaller than the original area.

 ### Procedure